visika/tesi-magistrale/thesis.typ

 @table:dimer-harmonic-frequencies-comparison and @table:dimer-harmonic-frequencies-errors show the comparison and the errors of the harmonic frequencies of the 12 normal modes of the water dimer with respect to reference @kalesckyLocalVibrationalModes2012;
 reference values were calculated using @ccsdt with a @cbs.
+Deviations from reference are also graphed in @fig:dimer-harmonic-frequencies-errors.

 #let dimer_harmonic_frequencies_comparison = csv("simulazioni/02_water/02_dimer/01_optimize/Analisi/harmonic_frequencies_comparison.csv")
 #figure(